 Provides the student with nursing theory and evidence-based practice principles needed to recognize and promote health during pregnancy and childbirth.
-Focus is on pregnancy and childbirth as natural processes, as well as identification and care of high-risk recipients of nursing care.
-The nursing process provides the direction to promote, maintain, and restore health ford childbearing families within cultural context.
+Focus is on pregnancy and childbirth as natural processes as well as identification and care of high-risk recipients of nursing care.
+The nursing process provides the direction to promote, maintain, and restore health ford for childbearing families within cultural context.
 Clinical practice takes place in a variety of settings to allow for learning experiences that will further expand competencies in the six interrelated roles of professional nursing.
-Prerequisites: NURS 3013, 3105, and 3203.
-Co-requisite: NURS 3355.
+Prerequisite: NURS 3105.
 Course rotation: Spring.

-3355- Pediatric/Family Centered Nursing - 5 credit hours
+3355 - Pediatric/Family Centered Nursing - 5 credit hours

 Assists students in meeting the health care needs of children and their families experiencing potential and actual alterations in health.
 Course content includes care of the child from infancy to adolescent years, with emphasis upon health promotion, disease prevention, and illness management.
 Learning experiences provide the opportunity for students to develop proficiency in the six interrelated nursing roles while caring for children in a variety of clinical settings.
-Prerequisites: NURS 3013, 3105 and 3203.
-Co-requisite: NURS 3305.
+Prerequisite: NURS 3105.
 Course rotation: Spring.